LF-digitala-kanaler/LFDS/content/components/web/navigations/navbar.md

       ## How to use

-      Navbars require a wrapping `.navbar` with optional classes for color schema, directions and sizes.
+      Navbars require a wrapping `.navbar` with optional classes for colour schema, directions and sizes.

       ```